Getting Started: Partner Registration and GitHub

-To register your partnership for the semester and to be able to check out devices, please fill out the form here: https://goo.gl/forms/CdbFeOi08v2VZ5NW2.
-If you change partners at any time, please contact Prof. Sherriff directly so this form can be updated.
+To register your partnership for both the Android and iOS Mini-App Projects and to be able to check out devices, please fill out the form here: https://goo.gl/forms/qD07uAdeCoN1o1ZA2.
+If you change have to change partners, please contact Prof. Sherriff directly so this form can be updated.

 Android Studio has GitHub integration built in, but making a project connect to a repo that's NOT in your personal account is slightly trickier in the UI.
 I suggest doing the initial steps on the command line (and asking for help if needed).
 We do REQUIRE that your projects be in these repos for the semester.